ThomasLastName/multiverse/functional_bnns/README.md

 ## Main Features

 This package fulfills a need for reliable, modular, general, and efficient open source implementations of variational Bayesian neural networks (BNNs).
-Specifically, this package attempts to provide the following 3 general features.
+Specifically, this package offers the following 3 general features.

 ### 1. Implementations of Training Methods Other than BBB (TODO: LINK TO TUTORIAL)